deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

 - once a week deletes items from *garbage-bin* after expiring `garbage-retention-period`.

 The job tries to perform actions at defined in configuration file time: `audit-blobs-watchman.time`.

-### Persisting generated reports

-When `Backend` generates a report, it persists the report in a dedicated **Blob Storage**.
-Claening up reports from databse and blob is possible only throught regular [Delete Reports](#delete-reports) endpoint.

 ## Inter-process communication